 I am the world’s worst celebrity stalker.

 Whenever I visit L.A., I get excited about the possibility of seeing famous people.
-Hollywood is all about glitz and glamour, and friends who live in L.A. are constantly making me jealous with stories of bumping into Cher or Tobey Maguire or David Hasselhoff (The Hoff!) in random places like the drug store and supermarket.
+Hollywood is all about glitz and glamour.
+Friends who live in L.A. are constantly making me jealous with stories of bumping into Cher or Tobey Maguire or David Hasselhoff (The Hoff!) in random places like the drug store and supermarket.

 So I’m probably bumping into famous people in Los Angeles all the time without recognizing them.